Surgery for melanoma

 About surgery for melanoma

-Surgery is the main treatment for early-stage melanoma and it is often cured by surgery alone.
+- Surgery is the main treatment for melanoma.

 Wide local excision surgery

-This surgery is normally done under local anaesthetic in the day surgery unit.
-Most melanomas are cured by surgery.
+- This surgery is normally done under local anaesthetic.
+Most

 Removing lymph nodes

-If melanoma cells are found in your lymph nodes, your doctor may decide to remove some of the nodes.
-This helps to prevent cancer spreading to other parts of your body.
-The lymph nodes are removed in hospital under a general anaesthetic.
+come back months to years after initial treatment and your staging scans don't show any melanoma elsewhere in your body, the MDT may decide to remove some of your lymph nodes.
+This helps to prevent cancer spreading to other parts of your body. - The lymph nodes are removed in hospital under a general anaesthetic.
+This is called a complete lymph node dissection (CLND).

-You may feel sore for the first few days after the operation but most people recover quickly.
+- You may feel sore for the first few days after an operation to remove lymph nodes, but most people recover quickly.

 After melanoma treatment it’s important to protect your skin from the sun and check your skin regularly for any changes.